Yidi0213/AnaLighter/README.md

 # Highlighter
-A chrome extension that is able to highlight keyword
+A chrome extension that highlights webpage keyphrases with ML